Download eBooks & Wiring Diagrams (FREE)

 Parallel connections add AMPS.

-Pros & Cons For Series/Parallel Solar Connections
+Pros & Cons of Series Solar Panel Connections

 Pros

-1. Thinner wires | Because less amps are transmitted in series connections, you can oftentimes purchase thinner wire, which saves you money.
+1. Thinner wires | Because fewer amps are transmitted in series connections, you can often purchase thinner wires, saving you money.
 Read our solar panel wire size guide to learn more.

-2. Less components | Series connections involve less components.
-No branch connectors, no solar fuses.
+2. Fewer components | Series connections involve fewer components.
+No branch connectors and no solar in-line fuses are required.

-3. Ideal for 24V Systems | Since series connections adds volts, you MUST wire your panels in series if you have 24-volt batteries.
-If the solar array cannot product a voltage that is greater than the battery’s, the battery will not charge.
+3. Ideal for 24V Systems | Since series connections add volts, you MUST wire your panels in series if you have 24-volt batteries.
+If the solar array cannot produce a voltage that is greater than the battery’s, the battery will not charge.

 Cons

 Broken panel shuts down whole array | If, for whatever reason, one of the solar panels malfunctions, the entire solar array will go down.
-That panel will either need to be replaced or the functioning panels will need to be rewired to exclude the broken panel.
+That panel will either need to be replaced, or the functioning panels will need to be rewired to exclude the broken panel.

 Lower efficiency during partial shading | Partial shading drastically affects solar harvesting production, no matter if the panels are in series vs. parallel.
 But panels in series are more inefficient when partially shaded.